opensafely-core/ethelred/README.md

 ## Setup

-Ethelred needs a Job Server database.
+Ethelred needs a Job Server PostgreSQL database and an OpenCodelists SQLite database.
-[Job Server's developer documentation][3] tells you how to get one.
+Refer to [Job Server's][3] and [OpenCodelists's][5] developer documentation for how to set these up.

 Ethelred needs a fine-grained [Personal Access Token][4] (PAT) with the "Actions (read-only)" permission.
 The PAT should access resources owned by the opensafely organisation.

-When you've got a Job Server database and a PAT, copy `dotenv` to `.env` and, if necessary, update `.env`.
+When you've got the databases and a PAT, copy `dotenv` to `.env` and, if necessary, update `.env`.

 Next, run the following commands: